Monday, November 30, 2009

 Oh Dear Lord We're Becoming the Internet

-a nation of ignoramuses, eventual patsies for the rise of our computer overlords?
+Is the Internet making us dumber, a nation of ignoramuses, eventual patsies for the rise of our computer overlords?
 Are we outsourcing our brain functions to the machines that live on our desks, and is this outsourcing not even bothering us.
 That's the thesis of Robert Carr's widely read article, "Is Google Making Us Stupid?", anyway.
 According to Carr, his constant Internet use is chipping away at his "concentration and contemplation."
 Carr suspects (with plenty of evidence) that we as humanity are actually being reprogrammed by the Internet, programmed away from the lengthy books that we’ve contented ourselves with for the past few millennia.
 At the end of his essay, Carr arrives at the source of his discomfort with Google's attempt at creating an "artificial intelligence":

 It suggests a belief that intelligence is the output of a mechanical process, a series of discrete steps that can be isolated, measured, and optimized.
 In Google’s world, the world we enter when we go online, there’s little place for the fuzziness of contemplation.
 Ambiguity is not an opening for insight but a bug to be fixed.
 The human brain is just an outdated computer that needs a faster processor and a bigger hard drive.